citp/privacy-policy-historical/l/lu/lux/luxuryrealestate.com.md

-> *The following text is extracted and transformed from the luxuryrealestate.com privacy policy that was archived on 2006-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060618081400id_/http%3A//luxuryrealestate.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the luxuryrealestate.com privacy policy that was archived on 2006-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061206011047id_/http%3A//www.luxuryrealestate.com/privacy.html) for the most accurate reproduction.*

-# Privatcy Policy | Luxury Real Estate
+# Privacy Policy | Luxury Real Estate

-Updated 3/12/2004
+Updated 7/12/2004

 #### BY PROVIDING PERSONAL INFORMATION TO US ON THIS WEB SITE, YOU CONSENT TO THE COLLECTION, USE AND DISCLOSURE OF THAT INFORMATION IN ACCORDANCE WITH THIS PRIVACY POLICY.